b00se/SeekShop/README.md

 # SeekShop

-This is a demo/portfolio project showcasing a simple Android application built with Kotlin, Jetpack Compose and Gradle.
+This is a demo/portfolio project showcasing a simple Android application built with Kotlin, Jetpack Compose, and Gradle.
 The application uses the Kroger API to fetch and display location data.

 ## Getting Started

 To get this project up and running on your local machine, follow these steps:

-1. Clone the repository: `git clone git@github.com:b00se/ShopSeek.git`
+1. Clone the repository: `git clone git@github.com:b00se/SeekShop.git`
 2. Open the project in Android Studio Iguana | 2023.2.1 Patch 1 or any other IDE that supports Android development.

 ## Configuration